dandi/dandi-cli/docs/source/cmdline/validate.rst

     dandi [<global options>] validate [<path> ...]

-Validate files for DANDI, and BIDS and/or NWB compliance.
+Validate files for data standards compliance.

 Exits with non-zero exit code if any file is not compliant.